NtemKenyor/clouds_lite/README.md

 # CloudS: Decentralized Creativity and Free Speech Platform

 **Welcome to CloudS**, a decentralized platform that empowers creativity, free speech, and community engagement.
-Built on the **SOON Network** ([RPC Endpoint](https://rpc.devnet.soo.network/rpc)), CloudS is a safe and rewarding hub for content creators, journalists, and free-thinkers around the globe.
+Built on the **quicknode Network** ([RPC Endpoint](https://spring-quick-surf.solana-devnet.quiknode.pro/016ff48f0f7c3f1520e515c01dca9a83ef528317)), CloudS is a safe and rewarding hub for content creators, journalists, and free-thinkers around the globe.

 ---